doubt72/Sokudoku/README.md

 So far a Japanese kana and Korean Hangul and Jomo packages are included; more may follow (as I build packages to practice on, or maybe other people do if anyone besides me ever uses the program).
+The test package, of course, is mainly a simple package for testing and not of any particular interest beyond that.

 Packages are encoded as plists (Apple's XML format that Cocoa supports natively).
 The format is actually fairly simple: a dictionary with a